tkt-actions/add-issue-links/README.md

-# Add Issue Link
+# Add Issue Links

 A GitHub Action for [Linking a pull request to an issue](https://help.github.com/en/enterprise/2.17/user/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue).

 ## :arrow_forward: Usage

-this action add texts like this into the head of your Pull Request description when it is opened.
+This action add texts into a body of Pull Request like this when it is opened.

 ```md
 # Related Issue